SeeClickFix/dev.seeclickfix.com/content/v2/issues/flagging.md

 ---
-title: API v2 - Issues - Flagging as Inappropriate
+title: API v2 - Issues - Flagging an Issue as Inappropriate
 ---

-# Issue Flagging as Inappropriate
+# Flagging an issue as Inappropriate

 Marking an issue as inappropriate alerts our moderators of the content.
 Flagging can happen on issues or comments.
+Content can not be unflagged until our moderators look at it.

 ## Flagging an Issue

 Issues can be flagged by any authenticated user.

-    PUT /issues/<issue_id>/flag
+    POST /issues/<issue_id>/flag

 ### Request